bjeanes/takeflight/README.md

 ![Screenshot](https://img.skitch.com/20120921-becxf8y2btcaakqpg9f3qqpcfs.jpg)

+Currently, simply providing your Pivotal Tracker API token with the `TOKEN` environment variable will provide a list of releases across all projects that the token has access to.
+Projects are fetched every hour in the background and releases are refreshed every 5 minutes.
+Only releases with deadlines are shown on the dashboard.

-## Developing
+## Running/Developing

-You need to have Leiningen 2 for this project
+NOTE: You need to have [Leiningen 2](https://github.com/technomancy/leiningen/wiki/Upgrading) for this project.

 1. Install the dependencies: `lein deps`
 1. Run the ring server: `TOKEN="your-pivotal-tracker-api-token-here" lein ring server-headless`